3 key disadvantages of Agile methodology

 - Responding to change over following a plan

-RELATED: Considering other methodologies?
-Compare Agile vs. Waterfall vs. Kanban vs. Scrum.
+RELATED: Compare Agile vs. Waterfall vs. Kanban vs. Scrum if you're considering other project management methodologies.

 When attempting to adopt an Agile methodology for an entire organization, it’s easy for missteps to occur.
 Taking on two-week iterations and other experimental approaches to increase production can help inspire creativity and enthusiasm—but not without risk.